 Many people look for a healthcare practitioner who is trained to identify the underlying cause of disease and address their concerns with natural yet effective modalities.
-A medically trained naturopathic doctor, like Dr. Lauren Sanchez, ND, can be an integral part of your personal health and wellness team.
+A medically trained naturopathic doctor can be an integral part of your personal health and wellness team.

 Naturopathic doctors are educated and trained in accredited naturopathic colleges.
 Their training includes the same biomedical and diagnostic science as other medical schools, but they acquire additional training in holistic fields like herbal medicine, homeopathy, nutrition, physical medicine, mind-body medicine and Chinese medicine.
 The training in naturopathic medical school is rigorous, comprehensive and science based.